Keys to Buying a Home

 Once you’ve signed the documents, you get a key to your new home, and, if the possession date is the same day as closing, you can now move in.
 Many times in this market, the buyer and seller have negotiated a Post Closing Occupancy Agreement (“PCOA”), which basically, is a short term lease so the seller can stay in the home a little while after closing (up to 30 days usually).
 If this is the case, you don’t get possession of your home the same day as closing, you get it the date that is outlined in the PCOA.

 You did it!
-You made it all the way through the nine steps and you’ve closed on your Stapleton home.
+You made it all the way through the nine steps and you’ve closed on your Central Park home.
 Congratulations!